NowNewStart/CSNades/csnades-readme.md

 # Database Seeding
 Laravel has a tool that allows us to put a bunch of data into our database.
 This certainly comes in handy when needing data to run our app!

-First, you need to edit the User seed so that we can create our local user for the environment.
 From the command line, navigate to the root directory of the project and run:
 ````
 php artisan migrate
 php artisan db:seed